 Maternal antiretroviral use — ART is recommended for all HIV-infected pregnant and breastfeeding women in resource-limited settings, regardless of their CD4 cell count or disease stage, to reduce the risk of transmission to their infants and for their own clinical benefit .
 The goal of ART is to reduce the viral load to undetectable levels; with regards to prevention, the risk of transmission of HIV decreases with the viral load.
 (See 'Risk of MTCT of HIV' above.)

 Women already taking ART should continue it.
-For other women, an ART regimen should be initiated as soon as there is a risk for mother-to-child transmission of HIV (ie, as soon as a pregnancy is recognized in an HIV-infected woman or as soon as HIV is diagnosed in a pregnant or breastfeeding woman).
+For other women, a lifelong ART regimen should be initiated as soon as HIV is diagnosed.
 Details of the regimen and its duration are discussed below.
 (See 'Regimen selection' below and 'Duration of antiretroviral use' below.)

-The recommendation for initiation of a regimen as soon as the risk of exposure is recognized is supported by results from several studies.
-In a trial of maternal zidovudine prophylaxis, in utero HIV transmission was lower when the regimen was initiated at 28 weeks compared with 36 weeks (1.6 versus 5.1 percent transmission rate) .
-Although there are no randomized clinical trials directly evaluating any incremental benefit of even earlier antiretroviral interventions prior to 28 weeks gestation, data from observational studies suggest that earlier initiation of combination antiretroviral drug regimens is associated with lower rates of transmission [27,28].
-As an example, in a study of 1142 HIV-infected pregnant women in South Africa, lower rates of transmission were observed among women who had initiated a combination antiretroviral regimen prior to pregnancy compared with during pregnancy (0.7 versus 5.7 percent) .
+The recommendation for initiation of a regimen as early in pregnancy as possible is supported by results from observational studies that suggest that earlier initiation of ART is associated with lower rates of transmission [27,28].
+As an example, in a study of 1142 HIV-infected pregnant women in South Africa, lower rates of transmission were observed among women who had initiated ART prior to pregnancy compared with during pregnancy (0.7 versus 5.7 percent) .
 Early initiation of ART with sustained viral suppression provides maximal protection against transmission; in the French Perinatal Cohort, there were no perinatal transmissions among 2651 HIV-infected pregnant women who initiated ART before conception, continued it throughout pregnancy, and had viral load <50 copies/mL at delivery .

 Regimen selection — WHO guidelines recommend initiation of a once-daily, fixed-dose combination of tenofovir, lamivudine (or emtricitabine), and efavirenz in all HIV-infected pregnant or breastfeeding women [26,30].

-Tenofovir, lamivudine (or emtricitabine), and efavirenz is also the same preferred first-line regimen for non-pregnant adults and thus allows for streamlining antiretroviral administration to all adults in resource-limited settings.
+Tenofovir, lamivudine (or emtricitabine), and efavirenz is also the same preferred first-line regimen for non-pregnant adults and thus allows for streamlining ART administration to all adults in resource-limited settings.
 Additional advantages of the regimen include antiviral potency, relatively low frequency of severe adverse effects, a greater likelihood of adherence with a once-daily dosing, affordability, and efficacy against hepatitis B virus.
 In a trial of pregnant women in Uganda, initiation of an efavirenz-containing ART regimen at 12 to 28 weeks gestation resulted in virologic suppression in 98 percent by delivery and 91 percent at 48 weeks postpartum; no perinatal HIV transmissions were observed .
-(See 'Risk of MTCT of HIV' above and 'Efficacy of maternal antiretroviral use in prevention of in utero and intrapartum transmission' below.)
+(See 'Risk of MTCT of HIV' above and 'Efficacy of maternal ART in preventing transmission' below.)

-There are limited but increasing safety data available for tenofovir and efavirenz among pregnant women and their infants.
+There are increasing safety data available for tenofovir and efavirenz among pregnant women and their infants.
 These are discussed in detail elsewhere.
-(See 'Adverse effects/safety' below and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Efavirenz'.)
+(See 'Adverse effects/safety' below and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Efavirenz' and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Tenofovir disoproxil fumarate'.)

 For women who cannot tolerate or receive components of the preferred first line regimen, recommended alternative agents are zidovudine to replace tenofovir and nevirapine to replace efavirenz in the three-drug regimen.
 There are extensive safety and efficacy data on the use of zidovudine and nevirapine in pregnant and breastfeeding women.
 Dolutegravir and lower-dose efavirenz are also listed as possible alternative first-line options for the general population by the WHO, but they are not recommended for pregnant women because of paucity of data on use of these in pregnancy .
 (See 'Adverse effects/safety' below and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Zidovudine' and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Nevirapine'.)